Should You Refinance in 2026? Here Are 5 Alternatives If Rates Don't Work in Your Favor

 3. Cash-Out Refinance

 A cash-out refi replaces your existing mortgage with a larger one, giving you the difference in cash.
 The problem in 2026?
 If you're sitting on a 3% rate, you'd be trading it for today's 6%+ on your entire balance.
 For most homeowners, the math simply doesn't work.
+However, if your current rate is above 5.5%, cash-out refinance could save you money.

 Best for: Homeowners who already have a high mortgage rate and wouldn't lose much by refinancing.